metalisx/metalisx/readme.txt

 datasource has to be configured in the application server.
 The name of the data source is: jdbc/monitorDataSource.

-3.3.1 Jboss 7.1.1.Final
+3.3.1 WildFly 8.1.0.Final

-Instructions to configure JBoss 7.1.1.Final standalone with the required datasource:
+Instructions to configure WildFly 8.1.0.Final standalone with the required datasource:
  - open the file <jboss home>/standalone/configuration/standalone.xml
  - find the subsystem with the datasources